rosiewaite92/bookmark-2/README.md

 * Create the database using the psql command CREATE DATABASE bookmark_manager_test;
 * Connect to the database using the pqsl command \c bookmark_manager_test;
 * Run the query we have saved in the file 01_create_bookmarks_table_test.sql

+As a user
+so I can view a list of saved bookmarks.
+I would like to be able to add new bookmarks.